British GT Championship

 It features a six-speed sequential gearbox with paddle shift provided by Sadev and fitted with a limited-slip differential, unique to BRDC British Formula 3.
-Pirelli will continue to provide both dry and wet tyres to British Formula 3 Championship.
+Pirelli will continue to provide both dry and wet tyres to the British Formula 3 Championship.

 The braking system is supplied by AP Racing and features 4-piston front calipers and floating, grooved and ventilated discs with 2-piston rear caliper and fixed vented rear disc.
 Twin wishbone suspension with two-way adjustable dampers and adjustable front and rear anti-roll bars will provide drivers with plenty of scope for set-up changes.